geek-cookbook/geek-cookbook/manuscript/recipes/photoprism.md

 Browse to your new browser-cli-terminal at https://**YOUR-FQDN**, with user "admin" and the password you specified in photoprism.env

-## Chef's Notes 📓

-1. Once it is running, you probably will want to launch an scan to index the originals photos.
+[^1]: Once it is running, you probably will want to launch an scan to index the originals photos.
 Go to *library -> index* and do a complete rescan (it will take a while, depending on your collection size)

+--8<-- "recipe-footer.md"